Secured and Unsecured Business Loan FAQs

 15. Is it possible to change the asset I’m using as security for a loan?

-Yes, the substitution of security is allowed by some lenders.
+Yes, it is allowed by some lenders.
 However, changing security involves legal processes, which will require updating or rewriting the loan agreement to reflect the change.

 16. Are there specific industries where one loan type is more common than the other?